 3. Go from Cebu to Pintuyan via Tacloban

-Search for flights from Cebu to Tacloban operated by Cebu Pacific Air (Cebgo) and Philippine Airlines.
-If you book well in advance, you can see them from €16.
+You can look for flights from Cebu to Tacloban operated by Cebu Pacific Air (Cebgo) and Philippine Airlines.
+If you book well in advance, fares can start from $18.5.

 Search flights from Cebu to Tacloban